BrlA Legacy and Cow Island

 A. Milestones 1922-1980 (based on notes from Rideau Passages by D. Jane Moore 1982; BRLA Incorporation Documents, 1968 as cited by D. Arrand in Cow Island Committee Report April, 2004.)

-1922 – Formation of Rideau Lakes Protective Association by Mr. Jurcynski & Mr. Williams with the objectives of buoying the shoals; stocking the lake & “having a voice in things”
+1922 – Formation of Rideau Lakes Protective Association by several lake families with the objectives of buoying the shoals; stocking the lake & “having a voice in things”

 Activities of the association over these years included boat outings around the Rideau system, free movie nights and sailing races and a “Venetian Night” with all the boats lit up.